Ezku/equanimous-tribble/content/3-empirical-study/4-findings.md

 ## How is the daily structured? {#daily-structure}

 This section describes the structure of a daily as it appears based on the segment analysis described in \ref{research-methodology}.
 No two dailies followed exactly the same structure, but there were clear tendencies to be observed.
-Let us consider daily `03` as a prototypical example.
-The daily's segment outline can be seen in table \ref{daily-03-outline}.
+Let us consider daily `03` as a prototypical example, as it has close to average duration, attendees and a clear segment outline.
+The outline can be seen in table \ref{daily-03-outline}.

 **Segment**        | **Duration**
 -------------------+---------